teachingaway/teachingaway.github.io/_posts/2015-03-05-startup-employee-equity-compensation.md

 ## Number of Shares Outstanding (Fully Diluted)

 Employers love to offer *thousands* of shares of company equity.
 "Thousands" is a big number, but by itself, the number of shares is meaningless.
 Imagine I told you I had a million dollars of gold divided up into equal-size pieces.
 Then I offered to give you 10,000 "pieces" of gold in exchange for 4 years of work.
 Obviously, you'd want to know the weight of a "piece."
 A milligram?
 A microgram?
+A zeptogram?
 It makes a difference.

 Likewise, employee-candidates need to know the percentage of the company that the offered equity represents.
 Specifically, they should ask for the number of shares outstanding on a "**fully diluted**" basis.
 The number of shares needs to include the common stock, preferred stock, options outstanding, unissued shares remaining in the options pool, warrants and convertible notes.